 Seljalandsfoss is one of the few waterfalls you can walk behind.
 It has utterly breathtaking views, especially on a sunny day.
 Just don’t forget to bring your waterproofs!

 A shorter South Coast tour will take you down to Reynisfjara and back.
-A longer South Coast tour is a great way to discover other sights around the South Coast, like the Jokulsarlon glacier lagoon and the Reynisfjara black-sand beach.
+A longer South Coast tour is a great way to discover other sights around the South Coast, like the Jökulsárlón glacier lagoon and the Reynisfjara black‑sand beach.
 Both tours include a transfer from Reykjavik, so you won’t need to worry about getting there alone.
+At Reynisfjara, always heed the warning signs and keep a generous distance from the water, as powerful sneaker waves can occur year‑round.

 Located on Iceland’s western coast, the Snaefellsnes Peninsula boasts some of the country's most dramatic landscapes, glaciers, waterfalls, and fishing villages.
 It’s often referred to as "Iceland in miniature" due to its spectacular scenery and culture.
 It’s a great place to go on a solo trip, but you can also take a Snaefellsnes tour if you want to visit the area as a group.